Last Updated on June 24, 2022 by Laura Turner

 The ability to deliver oral case presentations is a core skill for any physician.
-Effective oral case presentations help facilitate the transfer of information among physicians and are essential to delivering quality patient care.
+Effective oral case presentations help facilitate information transfer among physicians and are essential to delivering quality patient care.
 Oral case presentations are also a key component of how medical students and residents are assessed during their training.

 At its core, an oral case presentation functions as an argument.
-It is the job of the presenter to share the pertinent facts of a patient’s case with the other members of the medical care team and establish a clear diagnosis and treatment plan.
-Thus, the presenter should strive to include details to support the proposed diagnosis and argue against alternative diagnoses, and exclude extraneous information.
+It is the presenter’s job to share the pertinent facts of a patient’s case with the other members of the medical care team and establish a clear diagnosis and treatment plan.
+Thus, the presenter should include details to support the proposed diagnosis, argue against alternative diagnoses, and exclude extraneous information.
 While this task may seem daunting at first, with practice, it will become easier.
 That said, if you are unsure if a particular detail is important to your patient’s case, it is probably best to be safe and include it.

 Now, let’s go over how to present a case.
 While I will focus on internal medicine inpatients, the following framework can be applied to patients in any setting with slight modifications.

 Oral case presentations are generally made to a medical care team, which can be composed of medical and pharmacy students, residents, pharmacists, medical attendings, and others.
 As the presenter, you should strive to deliver an interesting presentation that keeps your team members engaged.
 Here are a few things to keep in mind: